-The company has limited direct exposure to the impacts of the ongoing conflict in Ukraine, however we recognise the potential macroeconomic impacts on interest rates and foreign exchange rates on our underlying debt portfolio.
+The company has limited direct exposure to the impacts of recent geopolitical volatility, however we recognise the potential macroeconomic impacts on interest rates and foreign exchange rates on our underlying debt portfolio.
 These impacts are addressed through our financial risk management.